 TRAVEL Volcano

-The eruption serves as a reminder of the constant danger faced by those living near active volcanoes.
+For those who live close to a volcano, the possibility of an eruption is one of their greatest fears.
 Although most are inactive, there are some that erupt occasionally and others that are constantly active.

 Click on the gallery and get to know some of the world's most dangerous volcanoes!